 If you prefer a more cerebral kind of hobby, then there are devilishly difficult mystery caches that require Sherlock levels of deduction to complete the missing co-ordinate numbers before you can even venture out.

-I find geocaching perfectly complements any camping trip, as you’re rarely more than a mile away from a hidden cache in the UK.
-It’s a global activity, so you’re not restricted to the UK either.
-Although the treasure you seek is fairly minimal, a few cheap toys or trinkets to be swapped, the buzz from a successful find is what really counts.”
+“I find geocaching perfectly complements any camping trip, as you’re rarely more than a mile away from a hidden cache in the UK.
+It’s a global activity, so you’re not restricted to the UK either,” says Tommy.
+“Although the treasure you seek is fairly minimal, a few cheap toys or trinkets to be swapped, the buzz from a successful find is what really counts.”

 Geocaching is suitable for all ages and abilities, the caches are graded in difficulty of search and terrain so you know what you’re getting into.
 A great starting point is the book Geocaching in the UK.
 And we’ve suggested a few other books and bits and pieces below (including a very affordable GPS receiver).